-The WMA emphasizes the vital function of reparation for victims of torture and their families in rebuilding their lives and achieve redress and the important role of physicians in rehabilitation.

-The WMA encourages its member associations to work with relevant agencies - governmental and non-governmental - acting for the reparation of victims of torture, in particular in the areas of documentation and rehabilitation, as well as prevention.

-The WMA encourages its members to support agencies that are under threat of - or subjected to - reprisals from state parties due to their involvement in the documentation of torture, rehabilitation and reparation of torture victims.

-The WMA calls on its members to use their medical experience to support torture victims in accordance with article 14 of the UN Convention against Torture.

-The WMA calls on its member associations to support and facilitate data collection at the national level in order to monitor the implementation of the State's obligation to provide rehabilitation services.
+The WMA notes that since the adoption of the General Comment on the Implementation of article 14, important developments have taken place in the practice of rehabilitation and in monitoring State compliance with their obligations:

+- The Istanbul Protocol: Manual on the Effective Investigation and Documentation of Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (2022 edition) has been updated to reflect updates in medical science and lessons learned in working with States to implement its standards. - The UN Committee against Torture has developed a body of important and detailed recommendations to States on the implementation of the right to rehabilitation. - The IRCT's Global Standards on Rehabilitation (GSR) are the world's first comprehensive set of internationally agreed best-practice standards for the health-based rehabilitation of torture victims; - Leading rehabilitation experts have produced national and global indicators for measuring States' compliance with their obligations to provide rehabilitation to victims; - Rehabilitation services are increasingly using livelihood support as an integral part of rehabilitation services in recognition of its importance in ensuring positive physical and mental health outcomesiii.

+- 1. The WMA emphasizes the vital function of reparation for victims of torture and their families in rebuilding their lives and achieve redress and the important role of physicians in rehabilitation. - 2.
+The WMA encourages its member associations to work with relevant agencies governmental and non-governmental acting for the reparation of victims of torture, in particular in the areas of documentation and rehabilitation, as well as prevention, and to use the revised Istanbul Protocol and the global rehabilitations standards in doing so. - 3.
+The WMA encourages its members to support agencies that are under threat of or subjected to reprisals from state parties due to their involvement in the documentation of torture, rehabilitation and reparation of torture victims. - 4.
+The WMA calls on its members to use their medical experience to support torture victims in accordance with article 14 of the UN Convention against Torture, including by helping them to become active agents in their own rehabilitation process through survivor explicit programs. - 5.
+The WMA calls on its member associations to support and facilitate data collection at the national level, using established indicators for the right to rehabilitation, to monitor the implementation of the State's obligation to provide rehabilitation services.

+i Paragraph 13 of the General Comment.

+ii Paragraph 18 of the General Comment.

+iii Global Impact Data - IRCT.

-THE UNITED NATIONS RESOLUTION FOR A MORATORIUM ON THE USE OF THE DEATH PENALTY
+WMA STATEMENT ON THE UNITED NATIONS RESOLUTION FOR A MORATORIUM ON THE USE OF THE DEATH PENALTY

-Adopted by the 64th WMA General Assembly, Fortaleza, Brazil, October 2013
+Adopted by the 64th WMA General Assembly, Fortaleza, Brazil, October 2013 and reaffirmed with minor revisions by the 224th WMA Council, Kigali, Rwanda, October 2023